chrislanejones/job-listing-plugin/README.md

 # Job Listing Plugin

-A WordPress plugin that integrates job listings with Elementor page builder.
+A WordPress plugin that integrates Ashby job listings with Elementor page builder.
+It uses the API on this page - https://developers.ashbyhq.com/docs/public-job-posting-api#example

 ## Requirements